ipfs/community/projects/chanceofxyz.md

 ## How to Contribute
 <!--How can the community contribute to your project?-->
 We are looking for contributors that have historical data sets or predictive models to 'bottle' their outputs in SIPMath format.
+As well app developers that specialize in data viz.
 Our plan is to create a searchable index of IPFS based chance-data.
 We believe measuring uncertinty and sharing it in an auditable and additive way will be more important for permissionless networks.